 Board of Directors

-Jamey Rootes serves as president of the Houston Texans and is responsible for all business functions of the club.
-Since joining the Texans, Rootes has overseen the team's efforts to secure stadium naming rights and sponsorship, coordinated radio and TV broadcasting relationships, engineered the club's successful ticket and suite sales campaigns, led the creation and launch of the team's identity and developed the team's highly-acclaimed customer service strategy.
+Jamey?
+Rootes has been one of Houston's leading executives for more than two decades.
+He currently serves as President of the Houston Texans and is responsible for all business functions of the club.
+Since joining the Texans, Rootes has overseen the team's efforts to secure stadium-naming rights and sponsorship, coordinated radio and TV broadcasting relationships, engineered the club's successful ticket and suite sales campaigns, led the creation and launch of the team's identity and developed the team's highly acclaimed customer service strategy.

-A native of Stone Mountain, Ga., Rootes graduated Cum Laude from the Calhoun Honors College at Clemson University and was a member of the Tigers' soccer team that captured two NCAA titles.
-He also served as Student Body President.
-While earning a master's of business administration with honors at Indiana University, he served as an assistant soccer coach for the Hoosiers.
+A native of Stone Mountain, Ga., Rootes graduated Cum Laude from Clemson University's Calhoun Honors College.
+While attending Clemson, Rootes was a member of the Tigers' soccer team that captured two NCAA titles and he served as Student Body President.
+While earning a Master's of Business Administration (MBA) with honors at Indiana University, he served as an assistant soccer coach for the Hoosiers.
 Rootes previously held positions at IBM and Procter & Gamble before entering sports.
 He lives in West University with his wife, Melissa, and their children, Chris and Caroline.